Operations · Public Company Infrastructure

 3. SEC inquiry response — if the SEC sends a comment letter or initiates an investigation, the quality of your counsel becomes immediately apparent.

-4. Strategic advice — proactive guidance on disclosure decisions, transaction structuring, and avoiding mistakes that trigger SEC scrutiny.
+4. Strategic advice — proactive guidance on disclosure decisions, transaction structuring, and avoiding mistakes that trigger SEC scrutiny before they occur.

 Most small-cap CEOs only evaluate on categories 1 and 2.
-Categories 3 and 4 are where selection decisions are actually made.
+Categories 3 and 4 are where the real selection decisions should be made.

 The Size Problem

-Big Four law firms: Hourly rates of $800–$1,500+ for partners.
+Hourly rates of $800–$1,500+ for partners.
 Your $250K annual spend puts you in the bottom 5% of their client base.
 Junior associates do your work.
+You get the brand name on the opinion and limited partner attention.

-Solo practitioners: Affordable and attentive.
-Risk is bandwidth — a single SEC inquiry can overwhelm a solo practice.
+Affordable and attentive.
+The risk is bandwidth — a single SEC inquiry can overwhelm a solo practice at exactly the moment you need your lawyer most available.

 Questions to Ask Before Engagement